 - An explanation of efforts and activities that ensure the participation and involvement of individuals of low income and their community-based institutions in Department programming and planning as required by Tex.
-Gov't Code §2306.072(c)(3-4). - A summary of public comments received in regards to the State of Texas Low Income Housing Plan and Annual Report as required by Tex.
-Gov't Code §2306.0721(c)(13).

-- Community Involvement: Discusses interagency collaboration and engagement of stakeholders on specific issues. - Participation in TDHCA Programs: Discusses efforts to ensure that individuals of low income and community-based institutions participate in TDHCA programs. - Public Participation in Program Planning: Discusses affirmative efforts to ensure the involvement of individuals of low income and community-based institutions in the allocation of funds and the planning process. - Preparation of the SLIHP: Information on the SLIHP preparation and a summary of public comment.
+Gov't Code §2306.072(c)(3-4). - A summary of public comments received in regards to the State of Texas Low Income ۰ Housing Plan and Annual Report as required by Tex.
+Gov't Code §2306.0721(c)(13). - This section is organized as follows: • - ۲ Community Involvement: Discusses interagency collaboration and engagement of stakeholders on specific issues. - Participation in TDHCA Programs: Discusses efforts to ensure that individuals of low ۲ income and community-based institutions participate in TDHCA programs. - Public Participation in Program Planning: Discusses affirmative efforts to ensure the involvement of individuals of low income and community-based institutions in the allocation of funds and the planning process. - Preparation of the SLIHP: Information on the SLIHP preparation and a summary of public comment.